Photo Finish Live: Investment Thesis

 If you want to race and breed racehorses, then you’ll want race horse tickets.
 Each horse has a Grade (D- to SSS with SSS being best), attributes, and preferences.
 D horses are the weakest and will rarely beat a C horse.
 C horses will only occasionally beat a B and that B will rarely beat an A horse.
 And yes, A horses must be very strong to beat an S grade horse.
 The launch of the game will see only B- to S+ horses in existence meaning the best horses in the game will be bred in the future.

-In addition to grades, each Gen 0 horse ticket will have various attributes (often called stats) with a score of 0 being the lowest and 3 being the highest.
+In addition to grades, each horse will have various attributes (often called stats) that are hidden until they retire.
 Those attributes are:

 Start: Start is the speed at which the horse leaves the gate.
 It’s the most powerful stat at 4 furlongs, but quickly drops off in longer races.
 Furlongs are the traditional unit of measurement in horse racing (1F equals ⅛ of a mile).
 Races are run between 4 and 12 furlongs.
 In a 4f race, you want to race a horse that has a high start attribute.